HBRS-SDP/pybullet_ros/README.md

         roslaunch pybullet_ros move_base_rviz_v1.launch

-This launches Rviz with the requires setting for viuslizing.
+This launches Rviz with the requires setting for visualizing.
 Move the robot around until you have a good map of the area

 After the mapping is complete there are two steps to follow